auth0/docs/README.md

   ![Deployed](media/readme/deployed.png)

 ## Quickstarts
 All quickstart data comes directly from the docs API at `/meta/quickstart`.
 This means that the quickstart on docs and manage will both consume the same datasource and will always be up-to-date.
-To add a new quickstart, add the markdown document to the appropriate folder: [server-apis](/articles/server-apis), [server-platforms](/articles/server-platforms), [native-platforms](/articles/native-platforms), or [client-platforms](/articles/client-platforms).
-The only requirement is that you specify the correct front matter.
+To add a new quickstart, create a folder with the name of the quickstart in the appropriate folder: [server-apis](/articles/server-apis), [server-platforms](/articles/server-platforms), [native-platforms](/articles/native-platforms), or [client-platforms](/articles/client-platforms).
+Inside that folder you will create various markdown documents such as `00-Intro.md`.

 For all quickstart docs, provide the following: